Herbert F. Johnson Museum of Art: Architecture

 The Johnson Museum of Art was designed by architect I.M.
 Pei.
-It can be characterized by its fifth floor, which cantilevers over the open aired sculpture garden.
+It can be characterized by its fifth floor, which cantilevers over the open-air sculpture garden.
 It was designed so that it would not block the view of Cayuga Lake, and offers a panoramic view of the same from its north and west sides.
 It also houses a room for meetings on the sixth floor, which was used for many years by Cornell's board of trustees.

 The unique location of the museum presented several architectural challenges; building space was limited, and it could not overwhelm the view of Cayuga Lake or the nearby Arts Quad.
 Moreover, it would sit atop the knoll where Ezra Cornell chose the site for his university, at the north end of the Stone Row of McGraw, Morrill, and White Halls.
 The design sought to visually terminate the north end of Library Slope.
-The resulting design was a narrow tower and a bridge, which critics have likened to a giant sewing machine.
+The resulting design was a narrow tower and a bridge, which two professors from Cornell AAP already in 1973 criticized as "meaningless".
+Klaus Herdeg, one of the critics, elaborated on his assessment years later, that "the building`s totemlike ambivalence of scale has encouraged popular interpretations of it as a gigantic throne, a monumental altar or a giant`s toy".
+Another notion of the sculptural architecture as a giant sewing machine came up at the groudbreaking of the additional wing to the museum in 2008.

 The building was awarded the American Institute of Architects Honor Award in 1975.
 The building's design also appeared on the cover of Scientific American as an early example of computer graphics.